WillWill56/keychron-k1se-rev-engi/rgb-optical-ansi/README.md

-# Keychron K1SE RGB Optical ANSI
+# Keychron K1 SE RGB Optical ANSI

 Extremely similar to Keychron K3.
 Very similar to K4 as well, in terms of pins/wiring.